tudurom/windowchef/README.md

 	* Activate/Deactivate/Toggle a group
 	* groups can be "sticky": windows are assigned to the currently selected group automatically
-* Mouse mode that can be either active or inactive.
-While active, the window is moved/resized on click to the coordinates of the mouse pointer.
 * Simple and stylish solid-color border.
 Width can be configured
 * Gaps around the monitor and around the cells of the virtual grid(s).
 * Configuration script.
 Windowchef loads a given script at startup that can be